jasonmuzzy/aoc-copilot/README.md

 The console will show the example and expected answer.

-Replace the `throw new Error` line of code with your solution and set `answer` to the result.
+Replace the `throw new NotImplemented` line of code with your solution and set `answer` to the result.
 Run it again.

 First AoCC will run your solver against the example.
 If the example passes then AoCC will run it against the actual input and offer to submit the answer for you.
 If not it will stop and let you know.